Intra-day update: rupee drops marginally against US dollar

 - Currency hovers at 223-224 level in inter-bank market

-Pakistan’s rupee recorded a marginal drop against the US dollar, depreciating 0.20% on Wednesday.
+Pakistan’s rupee registered marginal losses against the US dollar, declining 0.01% in the opening hours of trading on Monday.

 This is an intra-day update